Customer portal development: self-service applications for your clients

 | Data ownership | Vendor holds your data | You own everything |

 For businesses with straightforward document sharing needs and fewer than 50 clients, a SaaS portal product may be sufficient.
 When your service delivery process involves custom workflows, multiple document types per client, integration with your operational database, or regulatory requirements for access logging, custom development pays for itself through reduced support costs and improved client retention.
-The build vs buy framework applies here as it does to any software decision.
+The build vs buy framework applies here as it does to any software decision, and our custom software vs SaaS comparison covers the broader trade-offs in detail.

 Security for external-facing applications